 We have generated significant net operating loss carryforwards, or NOLs, and research and development tax credits, or R&D credits, as a result of our incurrence of losses and our conduct of research activities since inception.
 We generally are able to carry NOLs and R&D credits forward to reduce our tax liability in future years.
 However, our ability to utilize the NOLs and R&D credits is subject to the rules of Sections 382 and 383 of the Internal Revenue Code of 1986, as amended, or the Code, respectively.
 Those sections generally restrict the use of NOLs and R&D credits after an "ownership change."
 An ownership change occurs if, among other things, the stockholders (or specified groups of stockholders) who own or have owned, directly or indirectly, 5% or more of a corporation's common stock or are otherwise treated as 5% stockholders under Section 382 of the code and the United States Treasury Department regulations promulgated thereunder increase their aggregate percentage ownership of that corporation's stock by more than 50 percentage points over the lowest percentage of the stock owned by these stockholders over the applicable testing period.
-In the event of an ownership change, Section 382 imposes an annual limitation on the amount of taxable income a corporation may offset with NOL carry forwards.
+In the event of an ownership change, Section 382 imposes an annual limitation on the amount of taxable income a corporation may offset with NOL carry forwards and Section 383 imposes an annual limitation on the amount of tax a corporation may offset with business credit (including the R&D credit) carry forwards.
 Any unused annual limitation may be carried over to later years until the applicable expiration date for the respective NOL or R&D credit carry forwards.
 We may have experienced an "ownership change" within the meaning of Section 382 in the past and there can be no assurance that we will not experience additional ownership changes in the future.
-As a result, our NOLs and business credits (including the R&D credit) may be subject to limitations and we may be required to pay taxes earlier and in larger amounts than would be the case if our NOLs or R&D credits were freely usable.
+As a result, our NOLs and business credits (including the R&D credit) may be subject to limitations and we may be required to pay taxes earlier and in larger amounts than would be the case if our NOLs or R&D credits

-Our immuno-oncology product candidates may face competition in the future from biosimilars.
+Our synthetic immuno-oncology product candidates may face competition in the future from biosimilars.

 With the enactment of the Biologics Price Competition and Innovation Act of 2009, or BPCIA, as part of the Patient Protection and ACA, an abbreviated pathway for the approval of follow-on biological products was created.
 The new abbreviated regulatory pathway establishes legal authority for the FDA to review and approve biosimilar biologics, including the possible designation of a biosimilar as "interchangeable" with an existing brand product.
 Under the BPCIA, an application for a biosimilar product cannot be approved by the FDA until 12 years after the original branded product was approved under a BLA.
-This data exclusivity does not prevent another company from developing a product that is highly similar to the original branded product, generating its own data and seeking approval.
+However, there is a risk that the U.S. Congress could amend the BPCIA to significantly shorten this exclusivity period as previously proposed by President Obama, potentially creating the opportunity for generic competition sooner than anticipated.
+Further, this data exclusivity does not prevent another company from developing a product that is highly similar to the original branded product, generating its own data and seeking approval.
 Data exclusivity only assures that another company cannot rely upon the data within the innovator's application to support the biosimilar product's approval.